SwissDataScienceCenter/renku/docs/admin/homepage.rst

 A deployment may want to highlight certain projects that are hosted on it.
 The field ``ui.homepage.projects`` makes that possible.
 It contains a list of projects, which are by default empty.
-To get your projects here you should povide a list of objects with the field ``projectPath``, which should contain the fully qualified name of the projects.
+To get your projects here you should provide a list of objects with the field ``projectPath``, which should contain the fully qualified name of the projects.
 E.g.,::